 The season has not finished yet - with the flyrod in the snow-fields

-The land and the animals all change their appearance with the seasons.
+and the animals all change their appearance with the seasons.
 This repetitive cycle can also be observed in aquatic life but only a few of us are aware that one important element in this system always remains the same.

 And that is the fish.

-No matter which season we are in they are there in the water, even in the winter.
+season we are in they are there in the water, even in the winter.
 The fish do not migrate to Africa along with the swarms of swallows and storks, they just tend to change their location looking for shelter which protects them from the coming frosty, chilly weather and they keep on feeding.

 Be it either herbivorous or carnivorous they take food even during these hard months.
 So if they are there and they are also feeding, we have a good chance of catching them and this is the point where we, the fishermen, enter the cycle.

-Unfortunately most of us think that our hobby is just a seasonal thing that ceases to function for the period between the first frost and the appearance of the buds on the trees in the spring.
+of us think that our hobby is just a seasonal thing that ceases to function for the period between the first frost and the appearance of the buds on the trees in the spring.
 We pack away our fishing gear and leave it in the garage.

 Folks, you should realize that the season never stops!
 With a little bit of practice and preparation we can continue chasing our favorite quarry with great success - potentially as successful as in the summer months.
 The rivers, streams and burns are the same as well as the species.
 Only the packing changes.

-Possessing the necessary information on the area we want to fish, we can easily discover which are the most productive areas in the winter.
+information on the area we want to fish, we can easily discover which are the most productive areas in the winter.
 A nice water running almost in the back garden is a real treasure especially considering the shortness of the days.

 In Hungary the species found in big shoals that feed most actively during the cold months are chub, white-eyed bream and roach.
 Their activity increases as the water warms up during the day and reaches its peak around 2pm and lasts until dusk.